Power Forward Performance in Semimartingale Markets with Stochastic Integrated Factors

-We study the forward investment performance process (FIPP) in an incomplete semimartingale market model with closed and convex portfolio constraints, when the investor's risk preferences are of the power form.
-We provide necessary and sufficient conditions for the construction of such a performance process, and show that it can be recovered as the unique solution of an infinite horizon quadratic backward stochastic differential equation (BSDE) with a nonmonotone driver.
-In an integrated stochastic factor model, we relate the factor representation of the BSDE solution to the smooth solution of an ill-posed partial integro-differential Hamilton-Jacobi-Bellman (HJB) equation.
-We provide an explicit construction of the BSDE solution for the class of time-monotone FIPPs, generalizing existing results from Brownian to semimartingale market models.
+\ABSTRACT{We study the forward investment performance process (FIPP) in an incomplete semimartingale market model with closed and convex portfolio constraints, when the investor's risk preferences are of the power form.
+We provide necessary and sufficient conditions for the existence of such FIPP.
+In a semimartingale factor model, we show that the FIPP can be recovered as a triplet of processes {which admit an integral representation with respect to semimartingales}.
+Using an integrated stochastic factor model, {we relate the factor representation of the triplet of processes} to the smooth solution of an ill-posed partial integro-differential Hamilton-Jacobi-Bellman (HJB) equation.
+We develop explicit constructions for the class of time-monotone FIPPs, generalizing existing results from Brownian to semimartingale market models.